devika1228/JavaScript_Projects/README.md

 ---

 ## 📜 License

-This repository is licensed under the MIT License.
+This repository is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+You are free to use, modify, and distribute this software, provided that you comply with the terms and conditions of the GNU GPL v3.0.

 ---